Ready to buy? Shop Zinus mattresses

 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-Zinus and Casper are bed-in-a-box companies specializing in all-foam and hybrid mattresses.
+Zinus and Casper are mattress-in-a-box companies specializing in all-foam and hybrid mattresses.
 Both are well established, with Zinus introducing its first bedding products in 2004 and Casper launching in 2014.

 Based in South Korea, Zinus offers a range of mattresses, bed frames, and sofas.
 The company utilizes unique components in its mattresses, like green tea, charcoal, and olive oil.
 Models come in a range of materials, heights, and firmnesses to accommodate diverse sleeping preferences.
 Zinus stands out for its budget-friendly pricing.

 U.S.-based Casper gained popularity as one of the first mattress-in-a-box companies.
 Many of its models use cooling technology and zoned support systems, but simpler, budget-friendly models are also available.
 Casper produces multiple hybrid and foam mattresses with varying materials, firmnesses, and features to suit different budgets and sleep preferences.

 For shoppers seeking a quality mattress that won’t break the bank, Zinus and Casper have plenty of options.
 We’ll provide an in-depth comparison of the two brands and highlight some of their top models so that you can select the most appropriate fit.